LowikC/kaggle_sealion/README.md

 -- extract fixed size patch for training
 -- OR use superpixels and extract superpixels around dots

+- use superpixels to have the direction of the sealion and use it for the gaussian on the density map

 ## TODO

 - extract dots from training image